 Parish: Capel

 Settlement: Remote from settlement centre

 Gross area (ha): 0.64

 Developable area (ha): 0.25

 Site type: Part PDL / part Greenfield site in rural area

 Potential site use: Site has been assessed for development potential, notably for

 residential use.

 Potential yield if Less than 10

 residential:

-Issues to consider: Green Belt designation;
+Issues to consider: Ecology: Ancient Woodland;

-AONB (2 component parts);

-Highway matters;

-Ecological interest; notable feature/designation;
+AONB Component Part: Ancient Woodland, Historic Routeways

+Roads;

+MGB;

+AONB;

+HLC Period: Late 20th century, Early medieval;

+APA: General background archaeological potential;

-ALC: Grade 3
+ALC: GRADE 3;

-Site Description: The site consists of a residential property and its curtilage,

-outbuildings and a field.
-There is an existing single storey property

-on the site along with a detached garage, brick outbuilding and another structure.
+LCA: Forested Plateau; Highway matters Site Description: The site consists of a residential property and its curtilage, outbuildings and a field.
+There is an existing single storey property on the site along with a detached garage, brick outbuilding and another structure.
 The site is adjoined by residential properties and woodland.
 There is a field further south west.
 There are trees on the site.
 Site boundaries consist of chain link fencing, trees and a large brick wall along the site frontage with Colts Hill.
 There is a lack of a defined boundary with the woodland to the south east.
 There is a speed restriction along Colts Hill of 50 miles per hour.
 There is an existing vehicular access into the site direct from Colts Hill.
 There is a lack of pavement along this stretch of Colts Hill.
 The topography of the site is flat by and around the property.
 The field has more of a slope towards the south east and north west and forms a slight basin.
 Public views of the site are restricted from the frontage by the tall brick wall.
 The site is more exposed to the sides and rear which blend into the woodland.

-Suitability: Unsuitable: see reason below

-Availability: Available

-Single ownership

-Achievability: N/A

-Sustainability Site is below the threshold for Sustainability Assessment

-Assessment: purposes.

-Conclusion: This site is considered unsuitable as a potential site allocation.
+Suitability: Unsuitable.
+The yield is fewer than 10 units which is considered unsuitable for site allocation.
+Further the site is located away from an existing settlement, with limited access to key services and facilities.
+It is not considered sustainable in this regard.
+Availability: Available Single ownership Achievability: N/A Sustainability Site is not a reasonable alternative Assessment: Conclusion: This site is considered unsuitable as a potential site allocation.
 Reason: The site is remote from a settlement centre and is unlikely to be sustainable in this context.
+Any likely yield on this site is likely to be of a scale that is not considered suitable for allocation.